Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: Introduction

-where for $i=1,2$ $\lambda_{i}>0$ the friction terms and $r_{i}\ge2$ deciding the order of damped parts, are given constants, and $f_{i}$ are given interior sources with $F_{i}$ the external functions which will be specified later.

-Studying systems of wave equations arises naturally within frameworks of material science and physics.
-Roughly speaking, the system (\ref{main1}) is closely related to the Mindlin-Reissner plate equations (see, \emph{e.g.}, \cite{Lagnese89}) extending the Kirchhoff-Love plate theory for shear deformations, in which they certainly perform three coupled wave and wave-like equations.
-In mathematical aspects, the systems of wave equations have been gaining considerable attention a long time ago and have been extensively studying by many authors, see \cite{ACCRT09,CDS04,Guo12,NL14,Santos02} and references therein.
-Based on those previous studies, many interesting results regarding the existence, regularity and the asymptotic behavior of solutions are obtained.
+This prototypical system of wave equations arises naturally within frameworks of material science and quantum field theory.
+Accounting for the Kirchhoff-Love plate theory in shear deformations, the system (\ref{main1}) is closely related to the Reissner-Mindlin plate equations (see \cite{8}), structured by three coupled wave and wave-like equations involving the influence of nonlinear damping and source terms.
+Mathematically, systems of wave equations have been extensively studied by many authors, see \cite {1,4,6,13,13a,14} and references therein where the existence, regularity and the asymptotic behavior of solutions are investigated.

-Since 2012, Guo \emph{et al.} \cite{Guo12} considered the local and global well-posedness of the more general system
+In \cite{6}, Guo et al. considered the local and global well-posedness of a general system

-over a connected bounded open domain in $\mathbb{R}^{3}$ with nonlinear Robin boundary conditions on $u$ and zero boundary conditions on $v$.
-The damping functions $g_{i}$ for $i=1,2$ are expected to be continuous monotone increasing graphs vanishing at the origin and restrictive in growing up at infinity.
-The interior sources impose themselves on the Nemytskii operator for the supercritical exponent.
-Using semi-group equipments, the well-posedness of (\ref{eq:sample}) is mostly investigated in the relationship of the source and damping terms to the behavior of solutions.
-One important result included here and later in \cite{NL14} is that every weak solution blows up in finite time, provides that the initial energy is negative and the sources are more dominant than the damping in the system (\ref{eq:sample}).
+in a bounded domain of $\mathbb{R}^{n}$ with a nonlinear Robin boundary condition on $u$ and a zero boundary conditions on $v$.
+The nonlinearities $f_{1}\left( u,v\right) $ and $f_{2}\left( u,v\right) $ are supercritical exponents representing strong sources, while $g_{1}\left( u_{t}\right) $ and $g_{2}\left( v_{t}\right) \ $act as damping.
+These damping terms are assumed to be continuous and monotone increasing functions vanishing at the origin and satisfying restrictions in growing up at infinity.
+By employing the nonlinear semigroups and the theory of monotone operators, the well-posedness of (\ref{eq:sample}) is moderately investigated.
+An important result obtained in \cite{6} and further in \cite{13} is that every weak solution blows up in finite time, provided the initial energy is negative and the sources are more dominant than the damping involved in the system.